From Flat to Hierarchical: Evolving Tree-structured Thoughts for Fine-grained Alpha Mining

-This paper proposes a novel LLM-driven alpha mining paradigm based on the tree-structured thoughts, which enables more expressive and hierarchical representations of heuristics.
-By leveraging the compositional nature of trees, our approach allows for finer-grained reasoning and modular reuse of intermediate thought steps, making it particularly well-suited for complex search space like formulaic alpha.
-Extensive experiments across multiple markets demonstrate that our method consistently outperforms 7 state-of-the-arts in terms of both predictive performance and computational efficiency.
-This strongly indicates that LLM-driven EAs are promising and revolutionary tools for alpha mining, and suggests the tree-structured representations therein.
+This paper proposes a novel LLM-driven alpha mining paradigm based on tree-structured thoughts, which enables more expressive and hierarchical representations of heuristics.
+By leveraging the compositional nature of trees, our approach reduces semantic coupling between sub-components, allowing for finer-grained reasoning and more flexible manipulation of intermediate thought steps, making it particularly suitable for complex search spaces such as formulaic alpha.
+Experiments show that, under a relatively small evaluation budget, our method achieves performance competitive with traditional approaches.
+The proposed method also demonstrates stronger performance compared with existing LLM-driven EAs under then same evaluation budget.

-The consistently upward curves in Figure \ref{fig:1x4} indicate that the search has not yet converged, implying potential for further improvement.
-However, this apparent opportunity is accompanied by a significant risk: increasing the number of evaluations may make the methods more prone to overfitting.
-The avoidance of prescribing the explicit training and validation phases of LLM-driven paradigm also bring the practitioners a challenging trade-off: terminating the search too early may result in underdeveloped factors, while extending it too far may lead to overfitted alphas.
-Future work should therefore move beyond maximizing IC alone, and instead incorporate more principled search mechanisms, such as regularizations, complexity controls, or early stopping heuristics, to ensure trustworthy alpha mining.